 Greenpeace Africa is actively working in South Africa, the Democratic Republic of Congo/ Cameroon, Kenya and Senegal on the most urgent environmental issues – climate change, overfishing, a broken food system and the destruction of the all-important rainforest.
 Greenpeace works with local organisations to help find real, sustainable solutions for the planet and a greener future.
 In South Africa, we focus on taking action on climate change through removing the barriers to renewable energy, and shifting our energy system away

-- For more information head over to the official page on Thundafund.
+- For more information head over to Thundafund.